andreaslborg/OticonChallenge2023/README.md

 ## Oticon Audio Explorers Challenge 2023

 The CNN architecture used in this implementation consists of two convolutional layers, each followed by a max-pooling layer and dropout for regularisation.
 After the convolutional layers, the output is flattened and passed through a fully connected layer with 64 units and a dropout layer.
-Finally, a softmax activation function is applied to the output layer, which consists of as many units as there are classes in the dataset.
+Finally, a softmax activation function is applied to the output layer, which consists of as many units as there are classes in the dataset

 <!-- GETTING STARTED -->
 ## Getting Started